Don’t let your family experience tragedy. Follow these gun safety tips to prevent unintentional shootings.

 Firearms require respect, careful handling and thorough gun safety education.

-However, research shows that more than 5 million American children live in homes with improperly stored guns.
+However, research shows that 4.6 million American children live in homes with improperly stored guns.
 The American Academy of Pediatrics defines proper storage as locked and unloaded with the ammunition stored separately.
-Easy access to unsecured firearms is a factor in a majority of unintentional child gun deaths.
-Access to a gun is also a risk factor for teenage suicide, which has been steadily rising over the last decade.
-The U.S. Centers for Disease Control reports that 40 percent of suicides among teens aged 10 to 17 in 2015 involved guns.
+Easy access to unsecured firearms is a factor in a majority of unintentional child gun deaths, and firearm-related injuries are now the second leading cause of death for children in the U.S. Access to a gun is also a risk factor for teenage suicide, which has been steadily rising over the last decade.
+Suicide is one of the three leading causes of death for 13- to 19-year-olds in the United States.

-If adults keep guns, or if children are using BB, cap or paintball guns, here’s what families should keep in mind to ensure everyone’s safety:
+If adults keep guns in the home—or if children are using BB, cap or paintball guns— here’s what families should keep in mind to ensure everyone’s safety:

 Store guns and ammunition safely

 - Keep guns in a locked location, unloaded, out of reach and sight of children.

 - Store ammunition in a separate locked location, out of reach and sight of children.

 - Make sure to equip all guns with effective child-resistant gun locks.